cooperaj/rmwd-site/content/post/2022-11-17-mastodon-on-dokku/index.md

 dokku config:set VAPID_PUBLIC_KEY=${COPY_PUBLIC_KEY_HERE}
 ```

 The eagle eyed amongst you[^2] may have spotted that we've not configured any email server settings.
-This is because, as a single user instance, I don't see the need to.
-But given the Dokku primer above you should easily be able to setup something like [Sendgrid](https://sendgrid.com).
+This is because, as a single user instance, I don't see the need to[^3].
 Nor have I setup [Elasticsearch](https://www.elastic.co/elasticsearch/) for much the same reason.

 ### Translation
 You might want to enable the built in post translation Mastodon 4.0 offers.
 This needs a freely available API key from [DeepL](https://www.deepl.com/pro-api?cta=header-pro-api/) which you can then set.